-Despite improving conditions, there is still significant uncertainty and risks related to COVID-19 and economic conditions.
-See "Form 10-K Part I. Item 1A Risk Factors" for additional details on COVID pandemic's impact on our business.
-In particular, our residential mortgage loans and Non-Agency MBS are subject to significant credit risk, and it is unclear how the conditions created by the COVID-19 pandemic may impact the credit quality of these assets over time.
+Delinquency rates have continued to drop as economic conditions and unemployment rates have continued to improve.
+Despite improving market conditions, there is still significant uncertainty and risks related to the COVID-19 pandemic and the risk of new variants which appear to be more infectious.
+See "Form 10-K Part I. Item 1A Risk Factors" for additional details on the COVID-19 pandemic's impact on our business.
+In particular, our residential mortgage loans and non-Agency MBS are subject to significant credit risk, and it is unclear how the conditions created by the COVID-19 pandemic may impact the credit quality of these assets over time.

 We have been working remotely since March 2020 and expect that to continue.
 We have the technology in place for all employees to work remotely with limited change in normal working patterns.
 We have exercised our business continuity plans effectively to date, with limited operational impact.
-Our book value per common share was \$11.44 as of March 31, 2021, down from \$12.36 as of December 31, 2020 based on a number of factors including settlement of warrants.
-Our book value is based on March 31, 2021 issued and outstanding common shares.